soffan20/sirix/README.md

     compareAsPrefix: Compare 2 prefixes to see which is the largest.

-    stringDecimal: Convert a String into other types depending on the value.
+    stringToNumber: Convert a String into other types depending on the value.

     getType: Return the most common type of 2 atomic operands form an XML schema.